loopbackio/loopback-next/_SPIKE_.md

 ## Tasks

-TBD, this is a preliminary & incomplete list.

-- Add `app.model(Model, name)` API to RepositoryMixin.
+1. Add `app.model(Model, name)` API to RepositoryMixin.

 - Q: Do we want to introduce `@model()` decorator for configuring dependency injection?
 (Similar to `@repository`.)

   A: No, that would clash with `@model` exported by `@loopback/repository`.

 - Q: Do we want to rework scaffolded repositories to receive the model class via DI?

   A: I feel that's preliminary at this point.
 Let's wait until we have a (real-world) use case for that.

-- Implement model booter to scan `dist/models/**/*.model.js` files and register them by calling `app.model`.
+2. Implement model booter to scan `dist/models/**/*.model.js` files and register them by calling `app.model`.

+3. Implement `sandbox.writeTextFile` helper, include test coverage.

-- Improve rest-crud to create a named controller class.
+4. Improve `@loopback/rest-crud` to create a named controller class (modify `defineCrudRestController`)

-TBD: stories for the actual implementation
+5. Add `defineRepositoryClass` to `@loopback/rest-crud`, this function should create a named repository class for the given Model class.

+6. Implement Model API booter & builder.

+   - Add a new package `@loopback/model-api-builder`, copy the contents from this spike.
+Improve README with basic documentation for users (extension developers building custom Model API Builders).

+   - Add `ModelApiBooter` to `@loopback/boot`

+7. Add `CrudRestApiBuilder` to `@loopback/rest-crud`.
+Modify `README`, rework "Basic use" to show how to the package together with `ModelApiBooter` to go from a model to REST API.
+Move the current content of "basic use" into a new section, e.g. "Advanced use".

+8. Create a new example app based on the modified version of `examples/todo` shown in the spike.
+The app should have a single `Todo` model and use `ModelApiBooter` to expose the model via REST API.

 ### Out of scope